abpio/abp-commercial-docs/en/startup-templates/microservice/applications.md

 ### Single Sign-Out

 All the applications are configured to use [Front-Channel Logout](https://openid.net/specs/openid-connect-frontchannel-1_0.html) and *Account Module* already implements the necessary functionality.
-Whenever you logout from your one of your application, you are automatically logged out of other signed in applications once you re-visit them.
+Whenever you logout from one of your application, you are automatically logged out of other signed in applications once you re-visit them.

 > Ex:
 >
 > If you are logged in to both Web and Public applications, if you log out from **Web application**; you will receive a *Signed Out* page noticing you that you have been signed out and redirected back.
-If you refresh the **Public application**, you will see that you are logged off from this application also.
+If you refresh the **Public application**, you will see that you are logged off from this application too.

 If you want to change this behaviour, update the related client data `FrontChannelLogoutSessionRequired = false` in the *IdentityServer Management* pages.

 ### Data Seed

 AuthServer needs initial data such as identityserver *clients*, *api resources*, api scopes etc and admin user to operate when the microservice stack starts running.
-To kick start the process, AuthService uses [Abp Data Seeding](https://docs.abp.io/en/abp/latest/Data-Seeding) to add the required initial data.
+To kick-start the process, AuthService uses [Abp Data Seeding](https://docs.abp.io/en/abp/latest/Data-Seeding) to add the required initial data.
 This information can be found in **IdentityServerDataSeeder**. *IdentityServerDataSeedContributor* is responsible to run the data seeder.
 Both files are located under shared **DbMigrator** project.

 It is a good practice to keep your *IdentityServerDataSeeder* **up to date** whenever you expand your microservice solution with new api resources and clients.